- Reference Number: HEY-831/2023

 You have probably had symptoms of a condition known as heart failure, which means that your heart is not working as well as it should.
 You are probably already taking medicines to treat this condition but are still experiencing symptoms such as breathlessness, tiredness and ankle swelling.

-Sacubitril Valsartan is a new medicine which has been shown to reduce the symptoms of heart failure.
-Your cardiologist (heart doctor) believes you may benefit from taking this medicine.
+Sacubitril valsartan is a new medicine which has been shown to reduce the symptoms of heart failure.
+Your cardiologist (heart doctor) or heart failure specialist believes you may benefit from taking this medicine.

 Are there any risks?